SreeEswaran/Image-Generation-using-GANs/README.md

 # Image-Generation-using-GANs

-This repository contains the code for a Generative Adversarial Network (GAN) that generates new images from a given dataset.
+This project helps you generate new images from a given dataset using Generative Adversarial Network (GAN).

 ## Features
 - Customizable GAN architecture